 What are the talent acquisition trends you’re seeing in the UK and Europe today?

 There are some clear trends in the marketplace.
 The obvious one is technology.
-There is a fragmented and hugely diverse technology landscape in the UK and EMEA (Europe, Middle East and Asia), and leaders are looking at how to better navigate that landscape.
+There is a fragmented and hugely diverse technology landscape in the UK and EMEA (Europe, Middle East and Africa), and leaders are looking at how to better navigate that landscape.
 How do they make the most of it – to drive efficiency, cost savings and better-quality candidates – and optimise the way they do things?

 There is also a trend of organisations looking at multi-country programmes, with a focus around EMEA.
 Organisations seem to be looking at talent more globally and around the concept that talent isn’t limited by traditional country boundaries or geography, or even technology.
 It’s fast-becoming a boundary-less environment.